ND011/ND011/README.md

 - 👋I’m @ND011 and HI u r reallly looking at my bioo dammm
-- BTW AI-ML student. up and going for DL learning
+- BTW AI-ML student. up and going for Deep learning & NLP
 - TO be system designer of new tech era
 - may the logic rule the world
 - JUST a lazy genius. untill u get me intrigued and  curious.